mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → drjit.llvm.ad.Float:
             The probability density per unit area

+    .. py:method:: mitsuba.Shape.precompute_silhouette(self, viewpoint)

+        Precompute the visible silhouette of this shape for a given viewpoint.

+        This method is meant to be used for silhouettes that are shared between all threads, as is the case for primarily visible derivatives.

+        The return values are respectively a list of indices and their corresponding weights.
+The semantic meaning of these indices is different for each shape.
+For example, a triangle mesh will return the indices of all of its edges that constitute its silhouette.
+These indices are meant to be re-used as an argument when calling sample_precomputed_silhouette.

+        This method's behavior is undefined when used in non-JIT variants or when the shape is not being differentiated.

+        Parameter ``viewpoint`` (:py:obj:`mitsuba.ScalarPoint3f`):
+            The viewpoint which defines the silhouette of the shape

+        Returns → Tuple[drjit.llvm.ad.UInt, drjit.llvm.ad.Float]:
+            A list of indices used by the shape internally to represent silhouettes, and a list of the same length containing the (unnormalized) weights associated to each index.

     .. py:method:: mitsuba.Shape.primitive_count(self)

         Returns the number of sub-primitives that make up this shape